33156 liG and loT ←

 Example after As "sit", an objectless root --

-To say "the cats sat on the mat" with laG tense after As --
+To say "the cats sat on the mat", with As + laG --

-If we choose laG to mean the doer, we replace laG with jha (root As is bendy) --
+If we choose laG to mean the doer, we replace laG with jha (because root As is bendy) --

 biDAlA:: Asata kaTe "the cats sat on the mat"

-biDAlair Asyate kaTe "the cats sat on the mat"
+biDAlair Asyata kaTe "the cats sat on the mat"

 tayor eva kRtya;kta;khal-arthAH ONPANINI 34070